-Nonprofit companies are tax-exempti economic entities organized around missions or objectives intended to further a social cause or provide a public benefit.
+Nonprofit companies are tax-exempt economic entities organized around missions or objectives intended to further a social cause or provide a public benefit.
 Nonprofit companies differ from the traditional for-profit business model, which aims to maximize profit for investors.
-Nonprofit companies are restricted from distributing profits to any private shareholder or individual.13 They leverage their social mission to attract donations from private entities or funding from public entities to finance the provision of their goods and services.
+Nonprofit companies are restricted from distributing profits to any private shareholder or individual.
+They leverage their social mission to attract donations from private entities or funding from public entities to finance the provision of their goods and services.
 Many sectors, such as pharmacies, hospitals, hospices, nursing homes, and home health care, are structured with a mix of nonprofit and for-profit companies.
 The literature examining non-pharmaceutical sectors suggests that the co-existence of nonprofit and for-profit companies can promote competition and increase access to services for consumers.14-16 However, little is known about the benefits and implications of these two models in the pharmaceutical industry.

-Although the pharmaceutical industry is dominated by for-profit companies, nonprofit companies have a long history of advancing innovation in this industry.
-17-20 The majority of their contributions have occurred through R&D activities, ^{21,22} sponsored by funding from public and private entities.
-Some nonprofit companies independently conduct R&D with their endowments, royalties, donations, or other funding, while others partner with outside entities leading these activities.
-Philanthropic nonprofits, ii such as the Bill & Melinda Gates Foundation and CureDuchenne, may also fund sponsored targeted R&D projects with nonprofit and forprofit companies.
+Although the pharmaceutical industry is dominated by for-profit companies, nonprofit companies have a long history of advancing innovation in this industry.17-20 The majority of their contributions has been through R&D activities, sponsored by funding from public and private entities.
+Some independently conduct R&D with their endowments, royalties, donations, or other funding, while others partner with outside entities leading these activities.
+Philanthropic nonprofitsii, such as the Bill & Melinda Gates Foundation and CureDuchenne, may also fund sponsored targeted R&D projects with nonprofit and for-profit companies.

-Typically, nonprofit companies have not pursued commercialization activities, such as obtaining market authorization from the U.S. Food and Drug Administration (FDA) and manufacturing and distributing pharmaceutical products.
-8,17,23 The dominant approach has been for nonprofit companies to license new drugs from their R&D pipeline to for-profit companies.
-Some experts have pointed out that this approach can result in negative consequences: nonprofit companies lose the right to manufacture their drugs exclusively, and for-profit companies launch new drugs with the goal of maximizing profits, which may result in high prices for consumers.
+Typically, nonprofit companies have not pursued commercialization activities, such as obtaining market authorization from the U.S. Food and Drug Administration (FDA), manufacturing, and distribution of pharmaceutical products.
+The dominant approach has been for nonprofit companies to license new drugs from their R&D pipeline to for-profit companies.
+Some experts have cited that this approach results in nonprofit companies losing the right to manufacture these drugs exclusively and for-profit companies launching new drugs with the goal to maximize profits which may result in high prices for consumers.
 For example, the Cystic Fibrosis Foundation (CFF), a philanthropic nonprofit organization, invested \$150 million in a for-profit company to develop ivacaftor, the first drug to address the underlying cause of cystic fibrosis.
-CFF then sold the royalty rights to ivacaftor for \$3.3 billion to a different for-profit company.
+CFF then sold the royalty rights to ivacaftor for \$3.3 billion to a for-profit company.
 The list price for ivacaftor when it was licensed in 2012 was \$294,000 per patient per year.
 In 2019, a new combination product, Trikafta (elexacaftor/ivacaftor/tezacaftor), was released with an average list price of \$322,000 per patient per year.
-Other examples of innovative and expensive drugs that were initially developed or financed by nonprofit companies and then were licensed to for-profits for commercialization include voretigene neparvovec for congenital blindness, tisagenlecleucel for leukemia, and bexarotene for lymphoma. ^{8,20} While non-exclusive licenses have been cited as an alternative, it is worth noting that licensors must also weigh factors such as costs or profitability to determine the terms of the license.
+Similar examples of innovative and expensive drugs that were initially developed or financed by nonprofit companies and licensed to for-profits for commercialization include voretigene neparvovec for milantinopic nonprofits may invest in K&D with for-profit pharmaceutical t congenital blindness, tisagenlecleucel for leukemia, and bexarotene for lymphoma.
+While non-exclusive licenses have been cited as a barrier, it is worth noting that licensors must also weigh factors such as costs or profitability to determine the terms of the license.
 For-profit pharmaceutical companies have also used business strategies such as licensing, mergers, and acquisitions to obtain access to new drugs.
-Researchers have reported that the share of revenues coming from innovations sourced outside of for-profit companies has grown from 25 percent in 2001 to about 50 percent in 2016. ^{28,29}
+Researchers have reported that the share of revenues coming from innovations sourced outside of for-profit companies has grown from 25 percent in 2001 to about 50 percent in 2016.

-1 In some circumstances, nonprofit companies are subject to taxes, such as taxes on unrelated business taxable income (UBTI).

-[&]quot; Philanthropic nonprofits may invest in R&D with for-profit pharmaceutical companies.
+&lt;sup>i In some circumstances, non-profit companies are subject to taxes, such as the unrelated business taxable income (UBTI). ii Philanthropic nonprofits may invest in R&D with for-profit pharmaceutical companies.